gterai/RidgeR/README.md

 ...
 ```

 The first and second column are RNA identifier and the normalized activity, respectively.
-The third and later colums are the position-specific structural features.
-The header of the third and later columns are differenf between the nnfv.txt file for single RNAs and for pairs of RNAs.
+The third and later columns are the position-specific structural features.
+The header line of the third and later columns are different between the nnfv.txt file for single RNAs and for pairs of RNAs.

-### The header for single RNAs
+### _The header line for single RNAs_
 Example of the header is L_1, which represents the expectation of position 1 being in the left side of a base pair.
 The format of the header is {type}\_{position}. {type} has one of the six letters, L,R,H,B,I and E, each represents the following fypes of structure.
 L: the left side of a base pair
 R: the right side of a base pair